 Advanced Writing in the Disciplines (AWD) is a requirement for all Northeastern undergraduates.
-Many AWD courses are discipline specific—for instance, Advanced Writing in the Health Sciences—but there is also an interdisciplinary AWD course (ENGW3301).
+Many AWD courses are discipline specific—for instance, Advanced Writing in the Health Sciences—but there is also an interdisciplinary AWD course (ENGW3315).
 AWD can be taken online; this option may be ideal for students on co-op.
-Additionally, students can petition to enroll in sections of ENGW3301 designated for students for whom English is not their first language (for petition information, contact Ms. Linda Collins: email@example.com.
+Additionally, students can petition to enroll in sections of ENGW3315 designated for students for whom English is not their first language (for petition information, contact Ms. Linda Collins: firstname.lastname@example.org.
 Whether discipline-specific or mixed-discipline, face-to-face or online, AWD courses have the following in common:

 - AWD focuses on writing: Though students do read and discuss writing produced by professional and scholarly writers, the main object of attention is student writing.
 AWD students write a lot and frequently spend class time sharing and discussing each other’s work.